-Over 400 cities across the United States, Puerto Rico, and the District of Columbia participated in events to celebrate families that adopt.
+Over 400 cities across the U.S., Puerto Rico, and the District of Columbia participate in events to celebrate families that adopt.

-A coalition of sponsors partnered with state foster care agencies, courts, and law firms to establish this official day with events across the country.
+A coalition of sponsors partner with state foster care agencies, courts, and law firms to establish this official day with events across the country.

 How to Observe National Adoption Day

 Volunteer at an event

 Help one of the hundreds of organizations that support National Adoption Day, such as the Dave Thomas Foundation for Adoption, The Alliance for Children’s Rights, and Children’s Action Network.
 Get involved in a rally, volunteer at an adoption exhibit, or donate your time to a local fundraising event.

 Promote adoption with the hashtag #nationaladoptionday.
 The more we know, the more we are engaged, and the more children find forever homes.